alberto56/dcycleblog/_posts/2017-12-18-migrating-webforms-drupal7-to-drupal8.markdown

 Using version 8.x-5.x of [webform](https://www.drupal.org/project/webform), I started by enabling `webform`, `webform_node` and `webform_ui` on my Drupal 8 site, this gives me an empty webform node type.

 I then followed the instructions for a basic migration, which is outside the scope of this article.
-I have a [project on Github](https://github.com/dcycle/d6_to_d8_migration_example/tree/7)which I use as starting point from my Drpual 6 and 7 to 8 migrations.
+I have a [project on Github](https://github.com/dcycle/d6_to_d8_migration_example/tree/7) which I use as starting point from my Drpual 6 and 7 to 8 migrations.
 The blog post [Custom Drupal-to-Drupal Migrations with Migrate Tools, Drupalize.me, April 26, 2016 by William Hetherington](https://drupalize.me/blog/201604/custom-drupal-drupal-migrations-migrate-tools) provides more information on performing a basic migration of data.

 Once you have set up your migration configurations as per those instructions, you should be able to run: